SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

         content:
           -
             type: text
-            marks:
-              -
-                type: italic
-            text: 'Please note: This schedule of events for MBLGTACC 2023 may be adjusted slightly as program details are confirmed.'
+            text: 'This schedule may be adjusted slightly as program details are confirmed.'
     type: content
-    enabled: false
+    enabled: true
   -
     id: QKV1jN4T
     bard: